Glucoraphanin

 Glucoraphanin is a glucosinolate found in broccoli, mustard and other cruciferous vegetables.

 Glucoraphanin is converted to sulforaphane by the enzyme myrosinase.
 In plants, sulforaphane deters insect predators and acts as a selective antibiotic.

 Synthesis

 Glucoraphanin is derived from dihomomethionine, which is methionine chain-elongated twice.
-The methyl sulfinyl group attached to the five-carbon chain (or four-carbon chain in sulforaphane) is chiral, and has the R configuration.
-This comes about when 4-methylthiobutylglucosinolate has an oxygen atom added by a flavin monooxygenase.
+The sulfinyl group is chiral, and has R absolute configuration.
+The stereochemistry is set when an oxygen atom added to 4-methylthiobutylglucosinolate by a flavin monooxygenase.